Roman number d. How do Roman numerals work?

 2182

-How are Roman numerals arranged?
+How do Roman numerals work?

 The Roman counting system in its modern version consists of the following basic signs: